EU gas emissions end post-COVID rise on cleaner supply, energy-saving-study

 "The post-COVID rebound in the EU's fossil fuel use and emissions has come to an end in the past few months, due to the growth in clean energy supply led by solar power, and energy saving measures precipitated by the fossil fuel supply crunch," said CREA lead analyst Lauri Myllyvirta.

-"Clean energy investments and policies have expanded dramatically, which will lead to a sustained and accelerated fall in emissions in the next years."
+Myllyvirta said that boosting investments into clean energy and expanding related policies should lead to a sustained and accelerated fall in emissions in coming years.

 Europe's emissions had risen from March 2021 as economies recovered from pandemic, the report said, while an underperformance of nuclear and hydropower, together with electricity demand during heat waves in the summer, drove up demand for fossil fuel power.